-As mentioned above in "Data sources and processing", except for the cash management and index derivatives used for hedging, the Fund's investment universe will be covered and assessed against the exclusion framework.
+As mentioned above in "Data sources and processing", except for the cash management and index derivatives used for hedging or efficient portfolio management, the Fund's investment universe will be covered and assessed against the exclusion framework.

 Cash Management

 Currencies, cash and money market instruments that are held for cash management/ liquidity purposes may not be assessed for compliance within the above framework.
 Where cash equivalents are held for investment purposes, they will be compliant with the framework.